-When and why do we sweat?
+Why do we sweat?

-How to reduce sweating
+how to reduce sweating

 One of the main don’ts for skin prone to sweating is oily skincare products.
 Leave oil-based products and moisturisers for people with dry, sensitive skin.
 Light moisturisers such as NIVEA Express Hydration Lotion are specially formulated to replenish the skin’s natural moisture level – leaving you with soft, smooth skin.